 What is a microphone pop filter?
 Pop filters and shock mounts are often used together when recording vocals in a studio.
 A microphone pop filter is a screen that protects a mic from plosive sounds while still allowing sound waves to enter the mic.
 Plosives are bursts of air from the mouth caused by the sounds P, B, T, D, K, and G.

-For more information on microphones pop filters and plosives, check out my articles What Is A Microphone Pop Filter And When Should You Use One? and Top 10 Tips For Eliminating Microphone Pops And Plosives.
+For more information on microphone pop filters and plosives, check out my articles What Is A Microphone Pop Filter And When Should You Use One? and Top 10 Tips For Eliminating Microphone Pops And Plosives.